homanchou/xr/book/build-your-own-webvr-site.md

 table = :ets.new(:some_atom, [:set, :public, {:write_concurrency, true},{:read_concurrency, true}])
 ```

-An ETS table is linked to the process that created it.
-So if the parent process dies or is shutdown than the child will be shutdown and memory reclaimed as well.

-The configuration above creates a table variable that has:
+The configuration above creates an ETS table that has:

-- unique keys (desirable because every person is unique)
+- unique keys (desirable because every user_id is unique)
 - is writable by all processes (in case we want to allow other processes to write to it)
 - concurrent on reads and writes so multiple processes can access the data simultaneously